thecodechaser/todo-list/README.md

 # To Do List

-> To Do List project is list of todo items, users can add and remove item from todo list.
+> To-Do List project is the application for a to-do list, users can add and remove tasks from the to-do list.
+Mark tasks as completed.
+Users can delete all completed tasks at once.

 ## Screenshots: